Jul 22, 2015

 DJ Hamm, Communications, MN.IT Services, State of Minnesota

 Robert Maki, Chief Information Officer, MN.IT Services, Department of Natural Resources, State of Minnesota

 Verona Mitchell, Head of Training and Development, MN.IT Services, State of Minnesota

 Government agencies have no shortage of data from which to extract useful insights.
 This session looks at creative ways to capitalize on existing data to uncover anomalies, drive smarter decisions, expand your sphere of influence, and ways to approach your individual data/analytics initiatives without breaking the bank.
 It will take a look at the myths and realities of big data, and cover new terms & technologies.

 Otto Doll, Chief Information Officer, City of Minneapolis

 Rich Varos, Vice President, Public Sector, Government Market Segments, IBM

 Too often, your business partners don’t realize the true strategic value their IT departments can deliver.
 It’s about a lot more than answering Help Desk calls!
 The purpose of business/IT alignment is to optimize the value that IT contributes to the enterprise.
 An organization has successfully aligned IT strategy to business strategy when there is a shared understanding of how IT applications, technologies and services will contribute to business objectives – today and in the future.
 This session will focus on strategies to help you gain support from your business partners and help you define clearly how IT can contribute in reaching your agency’s business goals and objectives.

-Andrea Jacobs, Founder and Executive Director, Pythia (a Collier IT partner)
+Andrea Jacobs, Founder and Executive Director, Pythia (sponsored by Collier IT)